-Sign it sister!
+Sing it sister!
 I’ve quoted Abby before when I talked about why I decided to run for Council.
 I pay my dues, I vote, I get involved, I run because at the end of the day I want to say I contributed more than I criticized.
 If you don’t like something you have to work to change it.
-And complaining and criticizing isn’t “working to change it”.
-Criticism and complaining is easy.
+And complaining and criticizing isn’t “working to change it.”
+Criticism and complaining are easy.
 Don’t believe me?
 Just look around, there wouldn’t be that many people doing it if it were hard.
 Getting involved, giving time and energy, that’s work.
-Don’t get me wrong, I am NOT saying don’t criticize ALA, goodness knows there are areas that need it, but criticize, then take action (hint: tweeting your gripes is not action).
+Don’t get me wrong; I am NOT saying don’t criticize ALA, goodness knows there are areas that need it, but criticize, then take action (hint: tweeting your gripes is not action).

 About running for Executive Board:

 So back to my experience running for Executive Board.
 Here is the Official Job Description (pdf) if you’re interested.

 The ALA Executive Board consists of the president, president-elect, immediate past president, treasurer, executive director, and eight members elected by Council from its membership for three-year terms.

 The Executive Board acts for Council in the administration of established policies and programs and is the body that manages within this context the affairs of the Association, delegating management of day-to-day operation to the Association’s executive director.

 The Executive Board makes recommendations with respect to policy and operation.